vivi0526/problem-set-2/README.md

 ## Question 4

-Use BEDtools to identify the promoter (1000 bp upstream of a TSS) containing the single nucleotide with the hight signal in `XXX.bg.gz`
+Use BEDtools to identify the promoter (1000 bp upstream of a TSS) containing the single nucleotide with the highest signal in `XXX.bg.gz`.
+Report the interval like `chr1:100-500`.

 ## Question 5

-Use BEDtools to XXX
+Use BEDtools to identify the longest interval that is not covered by `XXX.bed.gz`.
+Report the interval like `chr1:100-500`.